-If your goal is scale, we’d encourage you to think about it from day one.
+If your goal is scale, start thinking about it on day one.

 I spend a lot of time talking to and visiting with the people that run our portfolio organizations.
 As I reflect on this past year, I’m struck by how often these conversations have turned into a policy discussion, specifically what governments are doing to help or hinder their ability to scale.
 And it’s not just with those working in health and education, where government plays a more obvious role in funding and/or delivering the model long-term – seemingly everyone we fund is talking about policy.